 1959 Topps Venezuelan

 1959 featured two cards with practically the same design.
 It was the first year that Topps created cards in venezuela.
 The card stock of these were very poor in comparison to the US release and anything over a 3 tends to go for a premium.

 Bazooka cards were hand cut and are a bit scarcer than many of the other Topps releases during the era.

 1962 Topps Venezuela

 Like 1959, the 1962 Topps has both a normal and Venezuela edition.
 The card features wood borders and is condition sensitive.

 This was an oddball Topps release in which players were featured on different versions of Baseball Bucks.
 PSA has graded about 20 of Minoso.
 The last 8 sale was back in 2018 and it sold for $100.

-This is Minoso’s last Topps Venezuelan card.
+This is the last Minnie Minoso Venezuelan Baseball card.
 It’s from the “retirado” set which featured legendary retired players ranging from Gehrig to Satchel Paige.
 What makes it interesting is this technically is not his last playing day card.

 1977 Topps/OPC Record Breaker